See Part 1

 I’ll close this post with a video that gives a wider view of what ARPA was doing during the late ’50s, when it was founded, into the mid-70s.
 Note that “Defense” was added to ARPA’s name in 1972, so it became “DARPA.”
 This is “the DARPA video” I’ve referred to a couple times.
 There is a brief segment with Licklider in it.

-In Part 3 I’ll cover the later events and operating prerogatives at DARPA that are mentioned in this video.
-I will talk a little more about Larry Roberts, more about Licklider, the decline of the IPTO, Robert Taylor’s work at Xerox PARC, along with Alan Kay, Chuck Thacker, and Butler Lampson in the invention of personal computing, and the transition from the Arpanet to the internet.
+In Part 3 I cover the later events and operating prerogatives at DARPA that are mentioned in this video.
+I will talk a little more about Larry Roberts, Ed Feigenbaum, and Bob Kahn, more about Licklider, the IPTO, Robert Taylor’s work at Xerox PARC, along with Alan Kay, Chuck Thacker, and Butler Lampson in the invention of personal computing.